I’m so excited to be sharing one of my all-time favourite, all-time EASIEST, DIY projects with you – our DIY Pallet Pumpkin Stand!

 And why keep it serious?
 We decided to have more fun!
 We dressed the kids up in their Halloween costumes and had a blast.
 I love that our family’s first official photo shoot was filled with giggles, silly faces, and elephant noises.

 Don’t be fooled – the cuteness isn’t just thanks to the professional photos!
 You can easily capture some frame-worthy, Pinterest perfect, Instagram envious family photos of your own with just an old pallet and two tubes of craft paint.
 Here are a few images I snapped on my phone.

 Looks like the weather was starting to get a little chilly here.
-You could easily repaint the pumpkin sign to say Christmas Trees and have a whole other photo shoot and front yard decoration for the holidays!
+You could easily repaint the pumpkin sign to say Christmas Trees or Hot Chocolate and have a whole other photo shoot and front yard decoration for the holidays!